victorliu-sq/PaperWriting/BambooSMP.md

 BambooKernel kernel inherits most of the logic of the GPU kernel of parallel MW algortihm.

-The key differences lie in how it  it exploits locality using \texttt{PRMatrix} and how it ensures mutual exclusion and prevents race conditions by using \texttt{atomicMin} to update the shared data structure \texttt{partnerRank}.
+The key differences lie in how it  it exploits locality using \texttt{PRMatrix} and how it ensures m

+utual exclusion and prevents race conditions by using \texttt{atomicMin} to update the shared data structure \texttt{partnerRank}.

+Specifically, even if the returned value mismatches the previously read one but is still larger than \texttt{val}, \texttt{atomicMin} can proceed to update the minimum value with \texttt{val}, whereas \texttt{atomicCAS} would need to repeat the operation.

+If the update is unsuccessful, as indicated by the returned value being not larger than \(m\_rank\), \(m\) will be rejected and will have to propose to the next woman on his preference list in the next iteration.

+### Unused

 Specifically, even if the returned value mismatches the previously read one but is still larger than \texttt{val}, \texttt{atomicMin} can proceed to update the minimum value with \texttt{val}, whereas \texttt{atomicCAS} would need to repeat the operation.